AlexIII/GRAFEN/readme.md

 The files of `resmodel_timan`  are distributed under MIT License. © Bulashevich Institute of Geophysics, Ural Branch of the Russian Academy of Sciences, Yekaterinburg, Russia

+## Acknowledgements

+Development of this software was supported by the Russian Foundation for Basic Research (project no. 17-05-00916_a).